Oligarch Roman Abramovich and two Ukrainian negotiators show signs of possible poisoning, says newspaper | Ukraine and Russia

-According to the WSJ, after the meeting in the Ukrainian capital, Abramovich, who traveled between Moscow, Lviv and other trading venues, as well as at least two senior members of the Ukrainian negotiating team developed symptoms including red eyes, constant and painful tearing, as well as of peeling skin on the face and hands, the sources said.
+According to the WSJ, after the meeting in the Ukrainian capital, Abramovich, who traveled between Moscow, Lviv and other trading venues, as well as at least two senior members of the Ukrainian negotiating team developed symptoms that include red eyes, constant, painful tearing, and peeling skin on the face and handssaid the sources.

 As far as the WSJ was able to determine, the lives of Abramovich and the Ukrainian negotiators were not in danger and their condition has improved since the alleged poisoning.